Giving Gifts to your American Hosts

 If you are invited to spend a night in someone's home, there are fewer options, but the greatest of these, again, comes as your heart reflects on the time with them.
 Sometimes people simply don't know what to do when they receive physical gift items.
 If you've been there before and you know what fits in their home, that's one thing.
 If you don't know if it fits, maybe skip the gift item.

-Here's the best gift you can give for an invitation like this:
+Here's the best gift you can give for an overnight invitation:

 In anticipation, find a nice card.
 It could be a simple 'Thank You' card.
 It could also be a blank card with a picture on the front of some place beautiful, either from your native country or from the area in which you now live.
 While you're there visiting, soak up all the love and caring they are pouring out on you.
 Then, maybe the next morning when you wake up, reflect on all of that and write something personal to them that shows your gratitude.
 They will cherish this far more than anything you could have given when they first opened the door to invite you in.